biergaizi/project-diamond/README.md

 This repository contains experimental code for 3D FDTD domain decomposition using parallelogram and diamond tiling.

-The author is still in the process of trying to understand the tiling techniques, so the code in its current form is broken, incorrect, and ugly, so don't use it.
-After development is finished, I plan to write a blog post to explain how everything works, which should happen before the end of 2023, be patient.
-But if you still decide to read it, you're on your own.
+This is the first draft of the gode, so the code in its current form contains numerous problems, including broken, incorrect, misnamed, ugly concepts and code, so it's *not* recommend to make use of the code in its current form.
+The eventual plan is to rewrite it and integrate it into openEMS, a GPU version is also planned.

+For a detailed explanation on its theory of operation, please refer to the article [*Temporal Tiling: The Key to Fast FDTD Simulations, Explained*](https://github.com/thliebig/openEMS-Project/discussions/154#discussioncomment-8183199).
+To minimize wasted time, do not attempt to read the code unless you've read the article and the cited main paper.

 FDTD
 ---------